Why not download the entire version of this guide

 Convert Perform the highest order ask on the asset — typically downloading, trying and/or buying something, or linking somewhere.

-Why does the world need another guide on the topic
+Why does the world need another guide to online engagement?

 Duffy Agency wrote this online customer engagement guide because we see a disconnect between the reasons prospects fail to engage with brands online and the tactics that are widely prescribed to address the problem.
 Most books and posts published on the topic of online engagement focus on editorial tactics to improve content.
 Having worked with scores of international brands, Duffy Agency has found that poor editorial skills will certainly make matters worse, but, in most cases, they are not the source of the problem.
 The source of most online engagement problems are outmoded brand strategies that were not developed with an online audience in mind.